 - Make a goal for completing the tough stuff.
 We set aside two hours every Sunday to work on the questionnaire/autobiography portion of our home study.
 It seemed less daunting that way.
 We started to look forward to this time to spend together.

 - Look into all options.
-If you cannot afford an adoption through an agency, look into private adoption using an adoption attorney.
+If you cannot afford adoption through an agency because it’s expensive, look into private adoption using an adoption attorney.
 Be careful, though, as some private adoptions end up costing more than using an agency.
 Also look into foster-to-adopt programs, especially if you are open to adopting an older child.

 - Begin saving immediately for your adoption.
-Set aside as much as you can from each paycheck into a special adoption account.
+Because it’s possible that adoption could get expensive, set aside as much as you can from each paycheck into a special adoption account.
 You never know how much time the adoption will take, so you may have weeks, months, or years to save.
 After your adoption is paid for, continue putting aside money for the next adoption, if that is in your plans.